 Harry Davies in the USA sent along his method and photos of the tool he made for removing the water pump on his engine which are on this page.

 - Tore Greganberg in Norway has written up a good step by step 'how to' guide for rebuilding your water pump.
 The oil seal and top bearing are available from any commercial supply place and the o-rings are available from Suzuki.
-The mechanical seal is available from a couple of places internationally - at the time of writing Reiner in Germany is the one I'd suggest.
+The mechanical seal is available from Kawasaki under their part number 49063-1055.
+You can read about the seal in more detail at this link.

 - Allan's excellent description of how to make a cylinder block puller for the GT750 are shown on this page.